dguerri/LibVirtKvm-scripts/NUTSNBOLTS.md

 Consolidation
 -------------

-Consolidation copies the content of backing files into the current image, allowing us to remove them.
+Consolidation reduces the number of backing files.
+This can be done one of two ways.
+(1) BlockCommit or (2) BlockPull BlockCommit copies the content of backing files into the current image, and then removing the backing images.
+BlockPull copies the state of the current image into the last backing image and then removing the original image and child images up to the last backing image.

-This reduces the number of image files, reduces the size of disk images and improves domain performances.
+This reduces the number of image files.
+See README.md for more information about the advantages of BlockCommit vs BlockPull.
+Like time to consolidate vs image size.

+Here is an example of consolidation via BlockPull
                                                                Current image
                                                                      |
                                                                      v